fieldtrip/website/tutorial/plotting.md

 #### Example 2: Plotting high absolute values

 Suppose the functional data is the same as in example 1, but now we only wants to plot the high negative values and high positive values (using 'maxabs').
-We set these high absolute values to opaque, and the values around zero to transparen
+We set these high absolute values to opaque, and the values around zero to transparent

     cfg.maskparameter = cfg.funparameter
     cfg.colorlim      = [-3 3] % or 'maxabs'